Studying the black widow pulsars PSR J0312$-$0921 and PSR J1627$+$3219 in the optical and X-rays

 \titlerunning{The black widow pulsars J0312$-$0921 and J1627+3219} \authorrunning{Bobakov et al.}

 \abstract {PSR J0312$-$0921 and PSR J1627$+$3219 are black widow pulsars with orbital periods of 2.34 and 3.98 hours.
-They were recently detected in the radio and $\gamma$-rays.} {Our goals are to estimate the fundamental parameters of both binary systems and their components.} {We performed first phase-resolved multi-band photometry of both objects with the 10.4-m Gran Telescopio Canarias and fitted the obtained light curves with a model assuming direct heating of the companion by the pulsar.
+They were recently detected in the radio and $\gamma$-rays.} {Our goals were to estimate the fundamental parameters of both binary systems and their components.} {We performed first phase-resolved multi-band photometry of both objects with the 10.4 m Gran Telescopio Canarias and fitted the obtained light curves with a model assuming direct heating of the companion by the pulsar.
 Archival X-ray data obtained with the \sw\ and \xmm\ observatories were also analysed.} {For the first time, we firmly identified both systems in the optical.
 Their optical light curves show a rather symmetric single peak per orbital period and a peak-to-peak amplitude of $\gtrsim$2 mag.
-We also identified the X-ray counterpart to J1627$+$3219, while for J0312$-$0921 we set an upper limit on the X-ray flux. } {We estimated the masses of the pulsars, companion temperatures and masses, Roche lobe filling factors, orbital inclinations, and the distances to both systems.
-PSR J0312$-$0921 has a very light ($\approx$0.02~\msun) companion which possibly has one of the lowest ($\approx$1600 K) `night-side' temperatures among the known black widow systems.
-We found that the distances to J0312$-$0921 and J1627$+$3219 are about 2.5 and 4.6 kpc, respectively.
+We also identified the X-ray counterpart to J1627$+$3219, and for J0312$-$0921 we set an upper limit on the X-ray flux. } {We estimated the masses of the pulsars, companion temperatures and masses, Roche lobe filling factors, orbital inclinations, and the distances to both systems.
+PSR J0312$-$0921 has a very light companion ($\approx$0.02~\msun) that possibly has one of the lowest night-side temperatures of the known black widow systems ($\approx$1600 K).
+We find that the distances to J0312$-$0921 and J1627$+$3219 are about 2.5 and 4.6 kpc, respectively.
 This likely explains their faintness in X-rays.
-The X-ray spectrum of PSR J1627$+$3219 can be described by the power-law model, and its parameters are compatible with those obtained for other black widows.}
+The X-ray spectrum of PSR J1627$+$3219 can be described by a power-law model, and its parameters are compatible with those obtained for other black widows.}

 \keywords{binaries: close -- stars: neutron -- pulsars: individual: PSR J0312$-$0921 -- pulsars: individual: PSR J1627$+$3219}